wartoshika/QhunPlayerDataSync/src/readme.md

 QhunPlayerDataSync
 ==================

+**Important**: This plugin is currently under heavy development.
+Please wait for the release or the snapshot might be buggy.
+Use at our own risk.
+I can not recommend to run this plugin on a live server enviroment!

 This is a plugin for bukkit/spigot server that allows to share player related data between different server.
 It is designed to work with bungee cord and provides a lot of freedom when it comes to configuration.